 All of AmCork's sustainable cork flooring and wall covering products are all natural cork, made by harvesting only the bark of the cork oak.
 The tree itself is never felled.
 The bark requires periodic harvesting in order to preserve the longevity of the tree.
 Cork is made by harvesting bark about once a decade from the cork oak, and with regular and proper bark harvests, the trees live for more than a century.

-Cork is an eminently renewable resource harvested from the living bark of the Cork Oak.
+Cork is an eminently sustainable material harvested from the living bark of the Cork Oak.
 The properties of cork are derived naturally from the structure and chemical composition of the inner cells.
 Each cubic centimeter of cork’s honeycomb structure contains between 30 and 40 million polyhedral (14 sided) cells (over 100 million cells per cubic inch).
 Cork is harvested in a steady cycle that promotes healthy growth to the tree over its expected lifespan of over 200 years.
 Though the Cork Oak "Quercus suber" can flourish in many climates, the conditions that favor commercial use lie in a fairly narrow swath that cuts through Western Europe and Northern Africa along the Mediterranean coast.

 Cork producing nations